The Great Australian Bake Off: Season 6 (2022)

-Season 6 of The Great Australian Bake Off will see twelve home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
-The 10-part season premiered on 27 January 2022.
+Season 6 of The Great Australian Bake Off saw 12 home bakers take part in a bake-off to test their baking skills as they battled to be crowned The Great Australian Bake Off's best amateur baker.
+Each episode saw bakers put through three challenges, with each episode having its own theme or discipline.
+The season aired from 27 January 2022 until 31 March 2022.